ArkEcosystemArchive/laravel-ui/README.md

 ## Installation

 1. Require with composer: `composer require arkecosystem/ui`
-2. Publish all the assets / views with `php artisan vendor:publish --provider="ARKEcosystem\UserInterface\UserInterfaceServiceProvider" --tag="css" --tag="fonts" --force`.
-If you need custom pagination, then also run `php artisan vendor:publish --provider="ARKEcosystem\UserInterface\UserInterfaceServiceProvider" --tag="pagination"`
+2. Publish all the assets / views with `php artisan vendor:publish --provider="ARKEcosystem\Foundation\UserInterface\UserInterfaceServiceProvider" --tag="css" --tag="fonts" --force`.
+If you need custom pagination, then also run `php artisan vendor:publish --provider="ARKEcosystem\Foundation\UserInterface\UserInterfaceServiceProvider" --tag="pagination"`
 3. Import the vendor css assets in your `app.css` file
 4. Import the vendor `tailwind.config.js` file in your own tailwind config and build on top of that if you need additional changes
 5. Use the components in your project with `<x-ark-component>`